-One of the latest published papers concerns the origin of the Hedesunda granite complex and the mafic Herräng dykes in east-central Sweden (see below).
+Two of the latest published papers concern the origin of the Hedesunda granite complex and the mafic Herräng dykes in east-central Sweden (see below).
 The latter project is a continuation of similar studies of other basic intrusive Svecofennian rock complexes in the same area (The Roslagen basic to ultrabasic intrusions; The Avesta-Östhammar belt of mafic rocks; The mafic Dannemora dykes; see below), which may give information of the tectonic environment in the area 1900 to 1850 million years ago, when these rocks formed, and the nature and composition of the underlying mantle.

 Under the heading "Cleaning up the record" I have recently redone older and in part inaccurate U-Pb zircon ages from southern Sweden with new and refined methods, and published the revised results.
 See more below.

 Previous projects, now finished, have been concerned with The Proterozoic bedrock of Blekinge and Bornholm (in southern Fennoscandia) and Timing of migmatization in east-central Sweden (central Fennoscandia).
 When it comes to reconstructions of Precambrian supercontinents, I have written about Baltica’s connection to Amazonia and West Africa during the Proterozoic (the so-called SAMBA model).

 In addition, I have investigated rocks from drill cores from Poland and Lithuania in cooperation with geologists from these countries.
 These drill cores penetrate the younger sedimentary cover rocks and go into the underlying Precambrian basement.
 Material from the drill cores have been studied in order to determine how the Precambrian basement in those areas is related to the exposed Precambrian crust in southeast Sweden.
 Some results from these studies have been published by Krzeminska et al. (2021) and Skridlaite et al. (2021) in the journal Precambrian Research (see publication list below).